delucks/pbnj/README.md

 ## Built-in commands

+`pbnj` ships with a number of commands that most botmakers build standard into their bots, usable by setting the `use_builtin` parameter of the `pbnj.Bot` constructor to true.
 You can change the prefix for these commands by setting the 'builtin_prefix' parameter in the Bot constructor.
 The default is  `^\.`

 | Command | Action | Channel/Private/Both? |
 | ------- | ------ | --------------------- |